microsoft/rushstack-websites/websites/api.rushstack.io/docs/pages/rush-lib.versionpolicy.setdependenciesbeforecommit.md

 ## VersionPolicy.setDependenciesBeforeCommit() method

-> This API is provided as a preview for developers and may change based on feedback that we receive.
-Do not use this API in a production environment.

 Tells the version policy to modify any dependencies in the target package to values used for checked-in source.

 <b>Signature:</b>